luciangreen/culturaltranslationtool/README.md

 Installation

-Copy the files into your chosen folder
+Copy the files into your chosen folder.
+Create a tmp folder in the folder.
 Replace the string /Users/luciangreen/Dropbox/Program Finder/possibly not working/translationmanagementsystem/Cultural Translation Tool-19XXXXXXb4.json with your Google Translate API path and the string /Users/luciangreen/Dropbox/Program\\ Finder/possibly\\ not\\ working/translationmanagementsystem/google-cloud-sdk/ with the path to your Google Translate folder.

-Create a tmp folder in the folder

 Instructions